 Quite often when working with long documents using Microsoft Word, you need to be mindful of file sizes.
-If you are utilising numerous graphics or photos within your document then this will have an effect on the end file size of your document.
+If you are utilising multiple graphics or photos within your document then this will have an effect on the end file size of your document.

-For this reason you can sometimes find that the end file size of a document or any type of Microsoft Office file can be large, and even too large for the end purpose of the document.
+For this reason, you can sometimes find that the end file size of a document or any type of Microsoft Office file can be large, and even too large for the end purpose of the document.
 A great example is if you need to email the document to a colleague or friend.
 If the file is too large this will stop you being able to email the file as an attachment.
-Another great example is if you are trying to be mindful of space you are using on your computer; maybe you are slowly running out of a disk space and want to conserve as much as you can.
+Another great example is if you are trying to be mindful of space you are using on your computer; maybe you are slowly running out of disk space and want to conserve as much as you can.

 Microsoft Word, and indeed all of the Microsoft Office products, includes a feature which allows you to automatically compress the file size of individual or all of the graphics/photos included in your document or file.